46.26 The PROHIBITIVE subjunctive is used to express prohibitions (S 1800, G 473). Common characteristics of the prohibitive subjunctive are:

 - It is always accompanied by the negative μή.

-Since PROHIBITIVE subjunctives are always in the AORIST tense, they denote simple aspect.
-If the prohibition requires ongoing aspect, the present imperative is used.
+PROHIBITIVE subjunctives are always in the AORIST tense to denote simple aspect, since they often are used to forbid the initiation of an action.
+If the prohibition requires ongoing aspect to express the forbidding of a continuing or repeated action, the present imperative is used.

 - μὴ παύσητε τοὺς ἐκ τῆς μάχης φεύγοντας.